aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/get-file-format-info/_index.md

 ### Q5: How can I purchase a license for Aspose.Note for Java?

 A5: You can purchase a license for Aspose.Note for Java from the [purchase page](https://purchase.aspose.com/buy).

+## Frequently Asked Questions

+**Q: Does the API work with password‑protected OneNote files?**
+A: Yes, you can open a protected file by supplying the password when constructing the `Document` object.

+**Q: Can I detect the file format without loading the entire document?**
+A: The `Document` constructor parses the header to determine the format, so the overhead is minimal.

+**Q: Is there a way to list all supported file formats programmatically?**
+A: You can iterate over the `FileFormat` enum values to see every format Aspose.Note recognizes.

+---

+**Last Updated:** 2025-12-04
+**Tested With:** Aspose.Note for Java 24.11
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}